Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 containing the audio source will automatically be destroyed once the clip has finished playing.
 This uses the [Auto-Destroy Expirables](../Core/Auto-Destroy%20Expirables.md) mechanism.

+The *Codec* lets you choose a compression format to store the clip.
+Compressed clips decrease build and runtime memory usage, but require more processing power at runtime to play.
+The current options are as follows:

+-   Uncompressed – No compression, fast, full quality, great for short clips that get instantiated in large quantities
+-   ADPCM – 8:1 compression ratio, medium speed and quality

 The *Audio Channel* lets you specify an audio channel asset.
 Audio channels are used for categorizing sources so that they can only be heard by specific